edap/edap.github.com/content/blog/2026-09-11-writing-in-parallel-on-stdout.md

 In Rust there is a concept called "interior mutability", and it is used to relax a bit the rigid rules of immutability.
 It basically allows the programmer to introduce a little bit of mutable data inside an immutable value.
 The Rust book focuses on [RfCell](https://doc.rust-lang.org/book/ch15-05-interior-mutability.html) but in this case, interior mutability is provided by a `Mutex`.

-I created a struct called StreamWriter containing a Mutex.
-The closure passed to Rayon only needs shared access to StreamWriter, so it can satisfy Rayon's requirement for an Fn closure.
+I created a struct called `StreamWriter` containing a Mutex.
+The closure passed to Rayon only needs shared access to `StreamWriter`, so it can satisfy Rayon's requirement for an `Fn` closure.
 Then, when a thread needs to write data, `write_line()` calls `self.writer.lock()`.
 This returns a `MutexGuard`.
 The guard provides exclusive access to the value stored inside the mutex and behaves like a mutable reference to it.
-When the MutexGuard goes out of scope, the lock is automatically released..
+When the MutexGuard goes out of scope, the lock is automatically released.

-This is how interior mutability solves the problem.

 This is how interior mutability solved my problem, all the pieces of my programs are now happy:

-- The closure only needs shared access to StreamWriter.
+- The closure only needs shared access to `StreamWriter`.
-- Multiple threads can share &StreamWriter.
+- Multiple threads can share `&StreamWriter`.
-- The `Mutex` provides exclusive access to the writer
+- The `Mutex` provides exclusive access to the writer.like a single key to a room.
+Multiple threads may want to write at the same time, but only one thread can acquire the lock at a time.
 - Only one thread gets mutable access to `Write` at a time.
+The mutex ensures that only one thread grabs the "lock" at a time, writes its line, and then hands the key to the next thread.

 This is the working code.